-Summary: Looking for a special holiday gift for a kid with type 1 diabetes?
+Looking for a special holiday gift for a kid with type 1 diabetes?
 We’ve gathered our list of favorites from funny to practical and everything in between.
-This year we include ideas from I Heart Guts, The Sugars, American Girl, Pump Peelz, Lauren’s Hope Medical ID Bracelets, Vera Bradley, Sugar Medical Supply, and Jerry the Bear.
+This year we include ideas from I Heart Guts, American Girl, Jerry the Bear, Sugar Medical Supply, Myabetic, and Lauren’s Hope Medical ID Bracelets.
+Plus, lots of books!

 While I think the holidays should be all about the holidays and not about diabetes, there are a few diabetes-related items that might be fun gifts.

 My thought is that any diabetes-related gift shouldn’t replace a gift that they would otherwise get.
 For instance, if your non-d-kid gets 5 toys and your d-kid gets 4 toys and a diabetes gift, well that’s kind of a punishment for having a busted pancreas.
 But since some of these are high ticket items, the holidays might be a good time to give them.

 (Note: Some of the links are affiliate links.
 When you use my affiliate links, it helps support this website and costs you not a penny more.)

 (Another note: when I shop online, I make sure to take advantage of Rakuten, formerly called eBates.
 They have a web browser tool that will pop up whenever you are shopping at a store that gives cash back.
 If you haven’t signed up for eBates, I highly recommend it.
 If you use my friend link to sign up, we’ll both get an extra reward.)

 - Just Ask!: Be Different, Be Brave, Be You and the Spanish edition ¡Solo pregunta!: Sé Diferente, Sé Valiente, Sé Tú

 - Open Up Your Bag and the Spanish edition Abre tu Bolso: Un libro de imágenes de diabetes